We recommend using the chrome browser to access this site

 Visual Arts & Design

-Dance, Theatre, Singing, Instrumental
+Dance, Theater, Singing, Instrumental

 Scholarship award amounts are a maximum of $2500.
 Partial funding from other sources is encouraged.
 Based on the requested amount and overall cost of the recognized pre-college or intensive summer arts program the Anthony Quinn Foundation may award only partial funding.
-The application period will open on Saturday, October 15, 2016.
-The applicant must provide a nominator, and a recommender (a teacher, advisor, or other adult outside the applicant’s family) and parent/guardian form by Monday, November 30th deadline.
-A completed application, personal statement and work samples must be submitted by the deadline, Wednesday, January 4th, 2017.

 To apply, sign up at the top right of the page or create a new account by clicking the "Sign Up" button.